GrussmayerLab/LaserController/README.md

 # Laser Controller Project

 This repository consists of the hardware, firmware, and software design for the Laser Controller system.
-It is divided into three main sections:
+It is divided into four main sections:

 - **Electronics**: Schematic and PCB design files for the laser controller.
 - **LaserControlFirmware**: C/C++ firmware for the Raspberry Pi Pico.
+- **GrussmayerLab-LaserController**: C++ Micromanager Device Adapter to drive the laser controller.
 - **LaserControllerUI**: Java-based plugin for Micromanager, built upon the EMU plugin.

 ## Table of Contents